midzer/beerbase/content/breweries/russian-river-brewing/beer-esteem.md

 srm: 0
 upc: 0
 ---
-If you can't feel good about your beer... what else is worth feeling good about."
-We call Beer Esteem a California Common because it is brewed with a lager yeast and it is fermented at warmer ale temperatures.
+\If you can't feel good about your beer... what else is worth feeling good about.\" We call Beer Esteem a California Common because it is brewed with a lager yeast and it is fermented at warmer ale temperatures.
 However